 A student may be removed from a team and from further participation for serious or repeated behavior problems.
 Such a student will be eligible to participate again only after the principal grants permission.
 Student athletes that are suspended are likewise suspended from all activities for the duration of the suspension.

 Athletes who are removed from a team for academic or behavioral reasons will not be eligible for awards at the conclusion of the season.

 Practice and Contest Participation Policy:

 Joining a team is a commitment!
 Should some event other than absence from school, cause you to miss a practice or contest you should notify your coach in advance.
-This should be done in person when possible.
 Each coach will determine the specific guidelines for the team.

 Excused absence from a team is understood to be any excused school absence or any absence pre-excused by the coach.
 All other absences from practice or contests will be considered unexcused.
 An unexcused absence from practice or contest will result in the athlete sitting out all or a portion of the next contest.
 Sitting out requires that the athlete be at the contest but may not participate.
 A second unexcused absence will require a meeting with the athletic director to determine if the athlete may remain with the team.
 A third unexcused absence will result in automatic removal from the team.

 Lateness to practice may result in the athlete not starting or having playing time reduced.
 Repeated lateness will be handled in the same manner as unexcused absences.